 Three face scrubbies are the magic number here, one in each of the three colors you will pick to work up this pattern.
 They are well textured but still ultra soft, thanks to the quality cotton yarn I used–Lily Sugar ‘n Cream.

 Did I mention this pattern has a collection of FIVE patterns?
 Here’s the 4th in this spa set: a pouf!
-They look like they might be difficult to make but when you read how to do it, you will laugh at yourself, I did.
-You will get rich lather (depending on soap) and soft yet exfoliating results using this pouf.
+They look like they might be difficult to make, but when you read how to do it, you will laugh at yourself; I did.
+You will get rich lather (depending on the soap) and soft yet exfoliating results using this pouf.
 Hang in the shower or tub to drip dry.

 Finally, you need a basket to put this all in, especially if you’re making it as a gift for someone!
-I include a pattern to make a small-medium sized basket to display everything in.
+I include a pattern to make a small to medium sized basket to display everything in.
 You will just need some jumbo yarn and a big fat hook like a size P/Q hook.
-It works up super fast and easy!
+It works up super fast and easily!

-All this awesomeness and guess what?
-It’s all machine wash and dryable!
+All this awesomeness, and guess what?
+It’s all machine washable and dryable!

 Yep, even the basket.
 I chose Bernat Maker Big to make the basket out of, which is 50% cotton and 50% nylon.
 Easy care makes this project even better!